M4V3X/Cloud-Uploader-Scripts/README.md

 So basically, you just run the `.exe`, and it automatically goes through everything inside that folder and starts uploading the files.

+> [!WARNING]
-> ⚠️ Be careful when testing.
-Running the .exe will automatically process files in its folder and all subfolders.
+> Running the `.exe` automatically processes files in its folder and all subfolders.
+Make sure you're running it in the right directory.

----

-## 📦 What's Inside

-I kept each cloud provider as a separate C++ file, so it's easy to see how each API works and how the upload process is handled.

-- `Dropbox.cpp` — Dropbox
-- `GoogleDrive.cpp` — Google Drive
-- `OneDrive.cpp` — OneDrive

-Each implementation uses the official API of its platform.

 ---

 ## 🚀 Compilation